 \section{Abstract}

-A modified neutrino flavor conversion is studied within the framework of screening models through their conformal couplings to a scalar field.
-Such a coupling results in a new interaction between the scalar field and neutrinos.
-We study the discrepancy in the total flux of solar electron-neutrinos through this interaction.
-As the behavior of the scalar field depends on the local matter density, we see an indirect effect of matter on the flavor change.
-We discuss the MSW effect in this framework.
-The paper ends by comparing the results with the observational data.
+A modified version of the MSW effect is studied within the framework of screening models through conformal couplings of a scalar field within matter.
+Such a coupling leads to a new, unknown interaction between the scalar field and the neutrino.
+We mainly look for the discrepancy in the total solar electron-neutrinos flux through this interaction.
+Since the scalar field behavior depends on the local density of matter, we observe an indirect effect of matter on flavor changes, and subsequently, on neutrino flux through neutrino decay.
+The paper ends by describing various probabilities and comparing the results with observational data.